 Timekeeping mistakes to avoid

-Labor costs are one of the highest expenses that most businesses endure.
+Time and labor costs are one of the highest expenses that most businesses endure.
 Making sure that labor costs are managed and reported accurately will reduce costs and improve margins.
 Precise timekeeping is essential in doing so.
 Common mistakes to avoid in your timekeeping process include:

 - Tracking time manually